Wacaco Minipresso GR Review: A good espresso maker or just portable?

 Build Quality – 4/5

 The design of the Minipresso reflects its commitment to practicality and portability, from its compact cylindrical design to the materials used.
-While some might be put off by the fact that it’s mainly made of plastic, this makes it incredibly light (only 13 ounces, just like the Aeropress), surprisingly sturdy and harder to break than coffee makers that rely on glass elements.
+While some might be put off by the fact that it’s mainly made of plastic, this makes it incredibly light (only 360 g, just like the Aeropress), surprisingly sturdy and harder to break than coffee makers that rely on glass elements.

 All the plastic is BPA free and this espresso maker features some stainless steel components too.
 Designed to be the smallest and lightest handheld portable espresso machine, its size and construction don’t take anything away from the quality: after all, Hugo Gailleton, the founder of Wacaco, has been involved for years in the manufacturing of traditional espresso makers before founding this company in Hong Kong in 2013.
 (4)